Our Friend Dave Conna

 Kevin Bailey, Trustee

 Kevin’s interest in solar energy began while still a student volunteering at SolarFest.
-Now he owns High Peaks Solar, where he is the Lead System Designer, and is an adjunct professor at HVCC responsible for training the next generation of certified solar installers.
+Now he owns High Peaks Solar, where he is the Lead System Designer, and was an adjunct professor at HVCC responsible for training the next generation of certified solar installers.
 Kevin also founded The Sky Is Not Limited, a non-profit organization that provides drinking water infrastructure to impoverished nations.
-Begun in 2010, today, today the “well project” he built provides fresh, bacteria-free drinking water for an entire village in remote Tanzania, Africa.
+Begun in 2010, today the “well project” he built provides fresh, bacteria-free drinking water for an entire village in remote Tanzania, Africa.

 Melissa Chesnut-Tangerman, Trustee

 A freelance educator and musician, Melissa has filled many roles at SolarFest since 1995: volunteer, Volunteer Coordinator, fundraiser, promotional and grant writer, co-Executive Director, Board of Trustees President, Volunteers for Peace coordinator, director of Theater-in-the-Woods, actor, member of the SolarFest House Band, co-coordinator of Nan’s Kitchen, and more.
 She is happy and proud to be a part of this unique family/community that has touched so many lives.

 An animal advocate and environmentalist since childhood, Emily’s focus has been on holistic problem solving since the beginning.
 With degrees in Global Economies, Human Rights and the Environment, and a fascination for how energy and technology impact our communities, she has created an onsite farm, worked for Tesla, and even an electric utility.
 The clear need for supporting small businesses in their sustainability transition resulted in Emily founding GoViably, preparing for a future where every product and every business is socially and environmentally responsible.